LoganLilypad/InfoTech/README.md

 KCTC's Discord bot \*woo\*

 Feel free to make any changes to the bot and its files.
-The bot files get updated every minute.
+The bot files get updated every minute to the server.